-8 Central Office Administrators were given an additional year before being required to participate in Connecticut's new evaluation and support system while further guidance was being developed.
+3 Central Office Administrators have been given an additional year before being required to participate in Connecticut's new evaluation and support system while further guidance is being developed.
 All Central Office Administrators will be required to participate in the new system in the 2015-2016 school year.
-Special considerations for the evaluation of Central Office Administrators are available here.